 Key strengths:

-- Supermaven autocomplete: Multi-line predictions with project-wide context and auto-imports — widely considered the best inline completion experience
+• Supermaven autocomplete (via Cursor’s 2024 acquisition): Multi-line predictions with project-wide context and auto-imports — widely considered the best inline completion experience

 Pricing: Free (Hobby), Pro ($20/mo with credit pool), Pro+ ($60/mo, 3x credits), Ultra ($200/mo, 20x credits), Teams ($40/seat/mo).
 Credit-based billing since June 2025 — auto mode is unlimited, premium model selection draws from credits.

 Limitations: The credit system can be confusing.
 Premium model usage drains credits faster, making costs unpredictable for heavy users.
-VS Code fork means you’re locked into that editor ecosystem.
+The Cursor 3 agent-first paradigm is a significant shift — developers who just want an IDE with completions may find it overkill.

 GitHub Copilot